 Invite the children to gather, and lead them in cleaning up the worship space.
+Give the children their copies of GN 1 for them to take home and display as a reminder of their promise.

 Give the children the stones they held as they heard the story.
 Suggest that they drop the stones in the bottom of their school backpacks so they will be reminded each day when they see or feel it that, like David, they are not alone in difficult situations.
 Comment that these are reminder stones of God's presence, not to be used in a slingshot as David did!